rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-22-numerical-optimization.md

 it.
 So the max entropy problem can also be specified as: among all possible probability distributions having mean $\mu$ and variance $\sigma^2$, find the shape of the one with maximum information.
 In an [earlier post]({% post_url 2020-08-11-calculus-of-variations %}) we saw that this shape is the normal (Gaussian) distribution.

+This time we will go through the steps in more quickly than before.
+However, each section here parallels the one for the isoperimetric problem.
+You're encouraged to pause and review our description from the isoperimetric problem if needed.

 Mathematical expressions for the various quantities in the problem are as follows.
 As before, we will provide code for each of the expressions.